-An unlicensed driver purposely hit four pedestrians in crosswalks in two back-to-back crashes in south Minneapolis, with one of her victims being dragged beneath the vehicle and suffering fatal injuries, charges and police said.
+An unlicensed driver purposely hit four pedestrians in crosswalks in two back-to-back crashes in south Minneapolis, and one of her victims was dragged beneath the vehicle and suffered fatal injuries, according to murder and assault charges filed Monday.

-Sophia Elizabeth Sullivan, 38, was charged Friday in Hennepin County District Court with four counts each of criminal vehicular operation and second-degree assault, and one count of first-degree assault in connection with the incidents early Wednesday evening.
+Sophia Elizabeth Sullivan, 38, was charged initially on Friday in Hennepin County District Court with four counts each of criminal vehicular operation and second-degree assault, and one count of first-degree assault in connection with the incidents that took place early Wednesday evening.

-Sullivan was arrested moments later at her home near the scene of the second crash and remains jailed in lieu of $1 million bail.
-She is due in court Monday afternoon.
-Court records do not list an attorney for her.
+Sullivan was arrested shortly after the incidents at her home near the scene of the second crash and remained jailed Monday in lieu of $2 million bail.
+She appeared in court Monday afternoon and has another hearing scheduled for June 3.
+A message was left with her attorney seeking a response to the allegations.

-The charges did not offer a motive for the victims being run over or whether Sullivan knew any of them.
-Officials have not released any of the victims' identities.
+The charges did not offer a motive or say whether Sullivan knew any of the victims.
+Officials have not released the identities of the victims.

-At the time of the crashes, Sullivan was driving while her license was revoked, and she has not had a valid license for nearly a decade, a state Department of Public Safety spokesman said Monday.
+At the time of the crashes, Sullivan was driving even though her license had been revoked.
+She has not had a valid license for nearly a decade, a state Department of Public Safety spokesman said Monday.

-A woman in her 40s and a teenage girl told police they were at the intersection of W. 26th Street and Grand Avenue S. and entered the crosswalk after the traffic light turned green for them.
+A woman in her 40s and a teenage girl told police they were at the intersection of West 26th Street and Grand Avenue South and entered the crosswalk after the traffic light turned green for them.
 A car ran the light, hit both of them and drove off.

 Both were taken to HCMC.
 One of the females suffered a head injury, while the other had "minor burn marks caused by contact with the concrete" and some bleeding, the charges read.